Inflectra/spira-documentation/docs/Spira_User_Manual/User Product Management.md

 Each user is displayed along with their graphical avatar, department and a colored indicator that lets you know if they are online or not.
-If they are online you can then send them an instant message (which will be described later in section 3.3.
+If they are online you can then send them an instant message (which will be described later in [Global Navigation](#global-navigation).
 To remove an existing contact, just click on the 'Remove' button.
 To add a new user, simply locate them in the Tracking \> Resources page and then use the \<Add As Contact\>
 button.